RstTiwari/RstTiwari/README.md

- Hi Techhie 👋
+<b> Hi Techhie 👋</b>

-Hi, i'm  a passionate self-taught Machine learning developer and a freelance  engineer from india. my passion for Machine learning  lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build. i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.
+<h2>Hi, i'm  a passionate self-learning  Software developer from india</h2>
+my passion for software   lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build. i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.